QSMxT/NeXtQSM/README.md

 ## Installation

-NeXtQSM requires `tensorflow` and `packaging` as a dependencies.
+NeXtQSM requires `tensorflow` and `packaging` as dependencies.
 It also requires a set of training weights for inference (~150 MB).

 Example setup using conda: